Hormone Imbalance and Adrenal Fatigue

 Most Doctors Neglect the Menopause & Adrenal Fatigue Link

 Many of my patients who struggle with menopausal symptoms also have low ovarian hormone levels.
-A lab test measures the hormone levels of estrogen, progesterone, testosterone, follicle-stimulating hormone (FSH) & luteinizing hormone (LH), and thyroxine (T4) in the bloodstream.
+A lab test measures the hormone levels of estrogen, progesterone, testosterone, follicle-stimulating hormone (FSH) & luteinizing hormone (LH) in the bloodstream.

 Most doctors simply look at these hormone levels and stop there.
 Conventional physicians convince women that the symptoms of menopause are part of a “normal” process of aging.
 Even many integrative and anti-aging specialists miss this link between hormone imbalance and adrenal fatigue.
 Instead of addressing the root cause, they recommend additional hormones or Hormone Replacement Therapy.